 2025 Workshops and Collection ToursWorkshops and collection tours during the meeting are free with your registration for the Annual Meeting.
-However, you MUST register for these workshops by following the link you receive in your registration confirmation email.
+However, you MUST register for these workshops with the link received in the registration confirmation email after payment.
 Spaces are limited!
 Demonstration workshops, Roundtables, and Working Groups may be offered virtually as part of the hybrid format.
-Traditional hands-on workshops will only be offered in-person. ***Maximum participant numbers are based on a combination of fire code for the space and workshop/tour leader preferences.
+Traditional hands-on workshops will only be offered in-person. ***Maximum participant numbers (total of in-person plus hybrid participants) are based on a combination of fire code for the physical space and/or workshop/tour leader preferences.
 There will not be a waitlist.
-Attendance will be taken and non-registrants will be removed from the workshop/tour.*** After registration opens, this page will be updated daily to indicate which workshops are full. *Hybrid (virtual through Zoom on GatherTown website) **In-person only | 2025 Host Committee Shawn Haugrud, Chair East Tennessee State University Gray Fossil Site and Museum |
+Attendance will be taken and non-registrants will be removed from the workshop/tour.*** After registration opens, this page will be updated daily to indicate which workshops are full. | 2025 Host Committee Shawn Haugrud, Chair East Tennessee State University Gray Fossil Site and Museum |

 Level: Basic